 Was Alexander Pierce a Well-Intentioned Extremist who sincerely wanted to give the world a newer, better, truer, purer form of freedom, or was he just an ego-maniacal control freak trying to justify what was really little more than a thinly veiled take over the world plot?

-How much free will did Uploaded Zola really have?
+How much free will does Zola have inside the computer?
 In the first movie he was unwilling to sacrifice himself for the cause but in the sequel he gladly kept talking to allow a missile to hit his position.
-Was he really being used by Pierce in much the same fashion as The Winter Soldier?
+Was he really being used by Pierce in much the same fashion that Pierce utilizes the Winter Soldier?
 Or had he in fact been playing the role of reluctant henchman as far back as The First Avenger while hiding his true nature?
 Or given that he's now a computer program with access to the Internet, did he simply make a backup copy of himself so that he didn't really sacrifice himself at all?

 Anvilicious: About where you draw the line between security and control, and where freedom falls on either side.
 The argument loses some of its punch when you drop in "And the bad guys are all Nazis", but that also raises the question of when the "peacekeepers" become just as bad as their enemies to defeat them.
 After all, Zola was only able to infiltrate so deeply in the first place because he was recruited by Operation Paperclip, and Project Insight only went ahead through Nick Fury's approval.
 The degree to which Some Anvils Need to Be Dropped excuses it is best left for debate.